Big Splash Waterpark Canberra: History

 For the 2014/2015 season the longstanding historic "yellow bubble" was removed and a new toddlers playground installed.
 Big Splash used to run dive in movies, however frequent crowd cancellations led to its closure.
-The facility is closed over winter and is open from November to March.
+The facility is permanently closed and has been for many years.
+The park has been vandalised and there is significant damage to the infrastructure.

+Translink Management Group Pty Ltd, owned by Songnan (Morris) Huang, bought the lease to the park in 2021 for $7.5 million.